laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

           aws cloudfront create-invalidation --distribution-id ${{ vars.CLOUDFRONT_ID }} --paths "/*";
 ```

 Notably, the AWS secret and environment variables are plumbed through Github's repository settings.
-I did have to set up an OIDC provider as per AWS's Github Action documentation [[7]](https://github.com/aws-actions/configure-aws-credentials#assuming-a-role) to facilitate this in a secure way.
+I did have to set up an OIDC provider as per AWS's Github Actions documentation [[7]](https://github.com/aws-actions/configure-aws-credentials#assuming-a-role) to facilitate this in a secure way.

 ## So, what's next?

 We covered a large quantity of information scrolling through the 2000 and some words to this point.
 There are a number of next steps I have planned with the intention of validating more of my knowledge (and simply learning new things).
-While not exhaustive, next steps (for your own blog, perhaps) could be:
+While not exhaustive, next steps could be:

-* Setting up request logging in Cloudfront
+- Setting up request logging in Cloudfront
-* Creating more alarms for metrics published to Cloudwatch (e.g. p99 latency, cache misses)
+- Creating more alarms for metrics published to Cloudwatch (e.g. p99 latency, cache misses)
-* Setting up DDoS protection with AWS WAF and/or AWS Shield
+- Setting up DDoS protection with AWS WAF and/or AWS Shield
-* Setting up a staging environment to validate changes before deploying to production
+- Setting up a staging environment to validate changes before deploying to production
-* Setting up a budget via AWS Budgets
+- Setting up a budget via AWS Budgets
+- Setting up a "subscribe" feature for new posts published to the blog

-...and more I can't even think of.
+...and more I can't even think of yet.

-I'll likely write some more posts on these topics as I make my way through them alongside my other hobby projects.
+I'll likely write posts on these topics as I make my way through them alongside my other hobby projects.
 Notably, I operate a [weightlifting application](https://hugelifts.ca/) and a [goal tracking application](https://ownyourday.ca/).
-Sign ups for both are disabled (aside from my partner who graciously humours me) as I don't want to support users (yet).
+Sign ups for both are disabled (aside from my partner who graciously humours me) but if you're really curious you can bother me for an account.

-## Conclusion
+## Final thoughts

-Did this blog meet my goals?
-Aforementioned criteria, learning things, new tool for engaging with the developer community and promotion of open learning?
+Overall, going through the process of building and documenting my experience gave me the opportunity to validate my understanding and learn what I didn't understand.
+If you can't explain something, you don't understand it.

+A static website is a good entry point for learning how to compose services with AWS given it's a relatively simple architecture and has many opportunities for expansion.
+Moreover, treating it like a live service meant I had to consider how to monitor, operate, and observe my architecture - all of which are critical components of developing and operating live services in a DevOps fashion.

+Having this blog presents myself the opportunity to share those 'Aha!' moments openly with the technical community and to hopefully help people out if they meander here via hyperlinks or search queries.
+Writing is something I used to do lots (postsecondary education: english, philosophy, computer science) and haven't done much of lately.
+It's a valuable skill to keep sharp.

+I'm hopeful you learned something if you made it this far.
+If not, I'm hopeful you at least found something useful to copy and paste for whatever you're working on.
+Cheers all.